 Water deeply in the early morning or late afternoon rather than in the middle of the day, and use quality fittings that don’t drip and leak.

 You don’t need lots of water to create a beautiful garden, and a waterwise garden doesn’t have to look like a desert.
 Do your plants a favour, and help them to survive these dry times.
-You’ll be amazed at how much you can improve the water efficiency of your garden just be using a few simple techniques.
-Visit your local garden centre, and talk to the experts.
+You’ll be amazed at how much you can improve the water efficiency of your garden just by using a few simple techniques.
+Visit Eden at Byron, and talk to the experts.